PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 ![image](assets/en/59.png)

-## BTCPay Server Store settings - Webhooks
+### Webhooks

-Within BTCPay Server, it's reasonably easy to make a new “Webhook”.
-In the BTCPay Server Store settings - Webhooks tab, a store owner can easily create a new webhook by clicking on the “ + Create Webhook”.
+Within BTCPay Server, it's reasonably easy to make a new "Webhook".
+In the BTCPay Server Store settings - Webhooks tab, a store owner can easily create a new webhook by clicking on the "+ Create Webhook".
 Webhooks allow BTCPay Server to send HTTP events related to your store to other servers or ecommerce integrations.

 ![image](assets/en/60.png)